Eastern Governors

 Peter was elected as a public governor in September 2024 for a term of two years.

 After graduating in modern languages, Peter taught in Canada before returning to start a career in business.
-He qualified as a chartered accountant with PwC and has held senior roles with KPMG, Renault and Fruehauf, including periods working in France and Germany.
-He also spent six years working for James Paget University Hospitals NHS Foundation Trust, during which he undertook a number of projects, including the installation of a hyperbaric medical unit at the Trust.
-For the past 20 years he has been Finance Director of the UK Schaeffler Group and chair of a large pension scheme.
+He qualified as a Chartered Accountant with PWC and has held various roles with KPMG, Renault and Fruehauf, including periods working in France and Germany.
+He gained relevant experience of the NHS while working for James Paget Healthcare NHS Trust during which he project-managed the installation of a Hyperbaric Medical Unit at the Trust.
+For the past 20 years he was Finance Director of the Schaeffler UK Group and now works part-time as Chair of the pension scheme.

-Peter has always had a particular interest in the NHS and hopes his experience in management and governance will be useful as he serves the Trust as governor.
+Peter has always had a particular interest in the NHS and hopes his experience will prove useful as he serves the Trust as governor.

 Sarah Hughes